Skip to main content

 8. Activities that violate the provisions of SUNY Policy 3653, Rules for the Maintenance of Public Order; and

-9. Assemblies occurring in locations other than Designated Public Areas of Grounds and Buildings.
+9. Assemblies occurring in locations other than Designated Public Areas of Grounds.

 1. During new student orientation days and opening weekends for the summer, fall, and spring semesters;